chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 Current versions of Chef emit a warning when a property's default value is not valid.
-This is often because the type of the default value doesn't match the specification of the property.
+This is often because the type of the default value does not match the specification of the property.
 For example:

 ```ruby
 property :my_property, [ String ], default: []